 These 7 Hocus Pocus filming locations can be visited all year long.
 I’ve visited them in October, February, and August (hence the drastic change in foliage in my photos).

 But my pro-est tip of all: visit them during the month of October when Salem is absolutely decked out in witchery.
 The entire city goes witch-nuts and the party lasts all month long.
+And while you’re in the spirit, check out this Halloween candy + beer pairing guide for a fun way to end your day in Salem.

 1. Thackery Binx’s House